-This is a blog post I was asked to write as part of the recruitment process for a position at JamesAllen.com.
+This is a blog post I was asked to write for JamesAllen.com.

 The term diamond solitaire has become synonymous with engagement rings over the past century.
 You’re likely well aware of the history of diamond engagement rings becoming popular during the Victorian era due to the discovery of new diamond mines as well as the Industrial Revolution.
 However, it was Tiffany and Co. (yes, that place where Audrey Hepburn ate breakfast), who helped capture the public’s long lasting fascination with diamond solitaire rings in 1886 with its six-pronged piece.
 Of course, options have improved enormously since then.